-Prof. Pauleikhoff was awarded his Medical Degree from the University of Münster in 1983, and became a research associate at the Department of Ophthalmology at the University of Essen, Germany.
+Professor Pauleikhoff was awarded his MD from the University of Münster, Germany, in 1983, and became a research associate at the Department of Ophthalmology at the University of Duisburg-Essen, Germany.
 He then specialised in retinal diseases and completed his residency in 1988.
-Afterwards he started an 18-month fellowship in medical retina with Prof. A.C.
-Bird and J. Marshall at the Institute of Ophthalmology / Moorfields Eye Hospital, London, UK.
+Afterwards, he started an 18-month fellowship in medical retina with Professor Alan C. Bird and Professor John Marshall at the University College London Institute of Ophthalmology / Moorfields Eye Hospital, in London, UK.

-After his return to the University of Essen in 1989, Prof. Pauleikhoff was appointed Senior Physician in the Department for Posterior Segment Disease.
-In 1993 he was appointed Senior Consultant of Ophthalmology at the Department of Ophthalmology,
+After his return to the University of Duisburg-Essen in 1989, Professor Pauleikhoff was appointed Senior Physician in the Department for Posterior Segment Disease.
+In 1993, he was appointed Senior Consultant of Ophthalmology at the Department of Ophthalmology,

-Dr. Francisco Rodríguez, MD
+Dr Francisco J. Rodríguez, MD

 Professor Tien Yin Wong, MD, PhD

-Prof. Wong is the Provost’s Chair Professor, and Medical Director at the Singapore National Eye Center; Vice-Dean of the Office of Clinical Sciences at Duke-NUS Medical School, National University of Singapore Group; and Director of Research for Singapore Health Services.
+Professor Wong is the Provost’s Chair Professor and Medical Director at the Singapore National Eye Centre (SNEC); Vice-Dean of the Office of Clinical Sciences at Duke–National University of Singapore (Duke-NUS) Medical School; and Director of SingHealth Health Services Research Centre.

-Prof. Wong completed medical school at the National University of Singapore (NUS) as a President’s scholar, then carried out his residency training in ophthalmology at the Singapore National Eye Centre (SNEC), and retinal fellowships at the University of Wisconsin, Madison, USA and University of Sydney, Australia.
-He has an MPH (Master of Public Health) and PhD from the Johns Hopkins University, Baltimore, MD, USA.
+Professor Wong completed medical school at the NUS as a President’s scholar, then carried out his residency training in ophthalmology at the SNEC, and retinal fellowships at the University of Wisconsin in Madison, WI, USA and the University of Sydney, Australia.
+He has a Master of Public Health (MPH) and PhD from the Johns Hopkins University in Baltimore, MD, USA.